30 Fun & Free Things to do in Austin

 LBJ Presidential Library

-If you are a student, under 12 years old or your name features the word ‘Lyndon’ then you can visit the LBJ Presidential Library (2313 Red River St) for free!
+If you are a student under 12 years old or your name features the word ‘Lyndon’, then you can visit the LBJ Presidential Library (2313 Red River St) for free!

-This historically significant Austin museum shares the story of the 36th President of the United States (1963-1969), Lyndon B. Johnson and his wife, Lady Bird, Claudia Alta Taylor, Johnson.
+This historically significant Austin museum shares the story of the 36th President of the United States (1963-1969), Lyndon B. Johnson, and his wife, Lady Bird, Claudia Alta Taylor, Johnson.

-Pick up your free “I Vote” enamel pin on August 6 to celebrate President Johnson signing the Voting Rights Act of 1965!
+Pick up your free “I Vote” enamel pin on August 6 to celebrate President Johnson signing the Voting Rights Act 1965!

 Bullock Museum